-- 7.2 The school has admissions policies and procedures to ensure that the current and future composition of the student body is aligned with the mission of the school. - 7.3 Prospective families and students are provided with information that clearly communicates the school's programs, typical costs of attendance, and the school's expectations for its students and their families. - 7.4 The school provides sufficient resources, both in personnel and in funding, to effectively execute its admissions programs. - 7.5 When awarding financial assistance, the school communicates mission-appropriate, transparent criteria, policies and procedures to its constituents. - 7.6 The school maintains the confidentiality of all aspects of the financial assistance process. - 7.7 The school has a procedure for identifying students whom it can no longer effectively serve and for counseling the student and their parents in their search for a more suitable schooling option.
+- 7.2 The school has admissions policies and procedures to ensure that the current and future composition of the student body is aligned with the mission of the school. - 7.3 Prospective families and students are provided with information that clearly communicates the school's programs, typical costs of attendance, and the school's expectations for its students and their families. - 7.4 The school allocates sufficient resources, both in personnel and in funding, to effectively execute its admissions programs. - 7.5 When awarding financial assistance, the school communicates mission-appropriate, transparent criteria, policies and procedures to its constituents. - 7.6 The school maintains the confidentiality of all aspects of the financial assistance process.